"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "That's fine.
 Here, I brought Dougal his album."

-"This doesn't feel right."
-She pulled the record from the sleeve.
+She took it in hand.
+"This doesn't feel right," she said, and pulled the record from the sleeve.
 Only a half came out.
 She held it in her hand and looked at Ada.
 "He did this, didn't he?"

 "I'm beyond caring right now."
 She took the album out of Sarah's hands.
 "I'll ask Wyatt to replace it."

-Sarah handed her the spare keys on a ring.
-"I'll unplug the phone so that prick can't call."
+Sarah handed her a spare key and said, "I'll unplug the phone so that prick can't call."

 Dougal let himself in shortly after midnight, and Ada closed her eyes until he'd gone back to Sarah's bedroom and she could resume staring at the ceiling.
 It seemed like she'd just fallen asleep when she was wakened by Sarah leaving.